 Training on Cortical Visual Impairment

-Due to the lack of awareness and knowledge of CVI among providers, let’s start with ongoing training on cortical visual impairment.
-The place to do that is in the IEP under Support for School Personnel.
-When you specify CVI training for the educational team, it is exactly that – it is for the entire team and cannot target individual team members, such as vision teachers or new team members.
-When adding this, you should also note the frequency of CVI training (monthly, quarterly, annually etc.).
+Due to the lack of awareness, education and knowledge of CVI among providers, and the absence of CVI training in university TVI preparation programs, you will want to include Ongoing training on cortical visual impairment.
+This goes in the IEP under Supports for School Personnel.
+When you specify CVI training for the educational team, it is exactly that – it is for the entire team and cannot target individual team members, such as a TVI or new team members.

 About Accommodations and Modifications

 Many accommodations and modifications are directly related to the CVI ten characteristics (Roman-Lantzy).
-These would go under the Program Accommodations/Modifications section in the IEP.
-A good standard is one objective (or goal) for each unresolved CVI characteristic (we do not include the reflex characteristic).
+These are listed under the Program Accommodations/Modifications section in the IEP.
+A good standard is one objective (or goal) for each “unresolved” CVI characteristic (do not include the visual reflex characteristic).

 Remember that “accommodation” is not a synonym for “goal.”
 Accommodations are different than IEP goals and objectives.
-Accommodations are meant to ensure that work is designed to meet a student’s current level of ability in these areas.
-Goals and Objectives are to help him move beyond his current ability in these areas.
+Accommodations are meant to ensure that work is designed to meet a student’s current level of ability in these areas (present).
+Goals and Objectives are to help him move beyond his current ability in these areas (future).

 For example, consider a child with CVI who can recognize realistic color photographs of objects but is unable to recognize images that are more abstract.
 This would fall under the CVI characteristic, “difficulty with complexity of objects,” which includes many types of visual identification tasks.
 Since the bulk of educational materials (think worksheets, children’s books, etc.) feature cartoonish illustrations, clip art, black and white line drawings and other types of abstract imagery, this child would clearly need an accommodation so that materials are accessible.
 The accommodation might read, “substitute real, color photographs for illustrations in books and clip art on worksheets.”
 This accommodation recognizes the child’s “difficulty with complexity of objects” characteristic and ensures that the child will be able to interpret the books and worksheets he is given in class.
 However, at the same time that we recognize the child’s difficulty in this area (accommodation), we also need to recognize his potential for growth in this area (goal).
 We could set a goal that, “child will improve his ability to interpret 2D images.”
 An example of an objective under this goal might be, “Given a realistic color photograph of an object and a black and white line drawing of the same object with salient features (Roman-Lantzy) highlighted in child’s preferred color, child will point to the salient features on the color photograph and then point to the corresponding salient features on the black and white line drawing.”
 So, we would be using an accommodation and a goal to address the same characteristic – the goal to encourage the child’s growth in this characteristic, and an accommodation to ensure that class materials given to the student are accessible and reflect his current difficulty with this characteristic.
 In other words, we write the accommodation with our eye on the child’s present and the goal with our eye on the child’s future.